catharsis/spotifile/README.md

     lrwxrwxrwx 0 alofgren root 56 Jun 20  2011 Blaze -> ../../browse/tracks/spotify:track:247py70aNT1jbDmnZGj3wL/
     # ... snip ...

-The targets of these links are created *lazily*, meaning that they are materialized only as something referring to them is inspected by the user (such as the symlinks above).
-As you might've guessed (or already observed, if you've strayed from the beaten path of this guide), this means that in a newly started **spotifile** instance, the `browse` directory only contains three empty directories:
+The targets of these links are created *lazily*, meaning that they are materialized only as something referring to them is inspected by the user, such as the symlinks above.
+As you might've already guessed - or observed, if you've strayed from the beaten path of this guide - this means that in a newly started **spotifile** instance, the `browse` directory only contains three empty directories:

     $ tree browse
     browse